-CalHFA’s Tia Boatman Patterson Elected NCSHA Board President
+CalHFA’s Tia Boatman Patterson Elected NCSHA Board Chair

 Boatman Patterson now holds leadership position at national organization for state housing agencies